 Experimental Biology 2007, 28 April - 2 May 2007, Washington, DC, USA.
 ‘How do energy density and portion size of an entrée influence preschool children’s energy intake?’ (oral presentation).

 2006 Annual Scientific Meeting of the North American Association for the Study of Obesity (NAASO; The Obesity Society), 20-24 October 2006, Boston, MA, USA.
 ‘Does the energy density of an entrée influence children’s energy intake?’ (oral presentation).

 Dr Lacy’s primary research interests are children’s eating behaviour and childhood obesity.
 She is particularly interested in how dietary energy density and the portion size of foods influence children’s food and energy intakes and body weight.
-She has conducted research using a range of methodologies, including experimental approaches, focus groups, social network analyses and analyses of community-based cross-sectional and longitudinal surveys.
+She has conducted research using a range of methodologies, including experimental approaches, focus groups and analyses of cross-sectional and longitudinal surveys.